I love dairy goats. Several years ago I ran a herd of Sanaans and milked them to make farmstead cheeses. There is nothing more satisfying.

 There are six types of goat that are recognized by the American Dairy-Goat Association.
 Within Australia the first 4 are the main breeds.
 They are Saanens, Nubians, Togenburgs, Alpines, LaManchas and Oberhaslis

 Saanens are those familiar all white breed goats.
 They usually have a very large udder capacity and when bred for milk performance can produce large quantities each day.
-They have a great temperament and are easy to handle
+They have a great temperament and are easy to handle and given they produce great milk volumes are most economical to use.
+People who produce goat milk invariably use only Saanen goats.

 The Nubians (Also known as Anglo Nubians) have those characteristic long and floppy ears and some rather interesting coloring.
 They also have that rather impressive convex nose and are one of the larger goat breeds.
 Their milk has a higher protein level and much higher butter fat than all the other breeds, which is ideal for cheesemaking.
 They are reputed to be more stubborn than other goat breeds although I find them more highly strung.
+I used to have half a dozen of these to help raise overall butter fat content for cheese making.

 LaManchas have those small almost none existent ears.
 They have a characteristic straight nose and are a fairly small breed.
 Their disposition is calm and quite gentle.